 Please note that groups are not for students to gather information for their research/projects/class assingments.

 The Counseling Center offers a variety of services to support student success.
-While some services are available only to currently enrolled BGSU students e.g. process group, brief short-term individual therapy, structured groups, and alcohol and other drug counseling.
-The Counseling Center offers consultation and outreach to all members of the BGSU community including faculty, staff, and parents/families.
+While some services are available only to currently enrolled BGSU students.
+The Counseling Center offers a short term model of care for our BGSU students.
+We honor that each student has their own unique needs for mental health care.
+We utilize an individualized care plan for our students.
+Sometimes the recommendation for care may include, but is not limited to, participating in our skills workshops, individual short term therapy, group counseling, Silver Cloud, or connecting students to other campus and off campus resources, or a combination of our offerings.
 There are no additional fees for the services offered by the Counseling Center.
 Below is a list and description of our current services.

 The Counseling Center welcomes all students.
 We aspire to respect cultural, individual, and role differences.
 Our goal is to create a safe, supportive and affirming climate for individuals of all races, ethnicities, national origins, genders, gender identities, sexual/affectional orientations, religions, ages, abilities, sizes, socioeconomic statuses, languages, and cultures.

 The Counseling Center offers brief short-term individual therapy to students for a variety of personal concerns.
 Most students are able to meet their goals for counseling in less than one semester.
 Many students find that the initial meeting itself is all they need to explore and clarify their feelings and options.